How to translate subtitles via projects in Smartcat

 After analysis, you’ll see word statistics based on the source file.
 You can proceed with processing the file in the standard format.
 For a closer look at Editor, check out our Help Center guide.

-If the project includes the SLC stage, subtitle files open directly in the subtitle editor.
+If the project includes the SLC stage, subtitle files open directly in the Subtitle Editor.

 All other file types follow the standard workflow, and files must be processed locally.